Iranian cuisine

 Chelow kabab is considered to be the national dish of Iran.

 Iranian cuisine comprises the culinary traditions of Iran.
 Due to the historically common usage of the term "Persia" to refer to Iran in the Western world, it is alternatively known as Persian cuisine, despite Persians being only one of a multitude of Iranian ethnic groups who have contributed to Iran's culinary traditions.
 (Note: This issue is still debated today.)

 Iran has a rich variety of traditional dishes, and has influenced many other cuisines over the ages, among them Caucasian cuisine, Central Asian cuisine, Greek cuisine, Levantine cuisine, Mesopotamian cuisine, Russian cuisine and Turkish cuisine.
 Aspects of Iranian cuisine have also been significantly adopted by Indian cuisine and Pakistani cuisine through various historical Persianate sultanates that flourished during Muslim rule on the Indian subcontinent, most significantly the Mughal Empire.

 Typical Iranian main dishes are combinations of rice with meat, vegetables and nuts.
 Herbs are frequently used, such as parsley, fenugreek, chives, mint, savory and coriander, in their fresh and dried forms.
 Another consistent feature of Persian cuisine is the abundant use of fruits, in combination with various meats as well as in rice dishes; the most commonly used fruits include plums, pomegranates, quince, prunes, apricots, barberries, and raisins.
 Characteristic Iranian spices and flavourings such as saffron, cardamom, and dried lime and other sources of sour flavoring, cinnamon, turmeric and parsley are mixed and used in various dishes.

-Outside of Iran, Iranian cuisine can be found in cities with significant Iranian diaspora populations, namely London, the San Francisco Bay Area, Washington Metropolitan Area, Vancouver, Toronto, Houston and especially Los Angeles and its environs.
+Outside of Iran, Iranian cuisine can be found in cities with significant Iranian diaspora populations, namely London, the San Francisco Bay Area, the Washington metropolitan area, Vancouver, Toronto, Houston and especially Los Angeles and its environs.

 History

-Among the writings available from the Middle Persian scripts, the treatise of Khosrow and Ridag, points about stews and foods and the way of using them and how they are obtained in the Sassanid period are found as valid references in compiling the history of cooking in Iran.
-The names of many of the Iranian dishes and culinary terms that have been translated can be seen in Arabic language books.
-Naturally the customs and habits of the Arabs influenced the Iranians, specifically in the Abbasid period.
+Among the writings available from the Middle Persian scripts, the treatise of Khosrow and Ridag, contains descriptions of food in the Sassanid period.
+The names of many Iranian dishes and culinary terms can be found in Arabic books.

 Ancient Persian philosophers and physicians have influenced the preparation of Iranian foods to follow the rules of the strengthening and weakening characteristics of foods based on the Iranian traditional medicine.